Want to spend less on motorcycle insurance?

 If yours is a four-cylinder inline engine, you can connect the hose from gauge -1 of the Carb Sync Tool to the vacuum port of cylinder -1 and so on up to 4.

-When you run the engine (idling), the gauges measure and read the vacuum for each carburetor (cylinder) simultaneously and the readings can either be on a set of vacuum gauges or a set of mercury manometer.
+When you run the engine, the gauges measure and read the vacuum for each carburetor/cylinder simultaneously.
+Depending on your tool, the readings can either be on a set of vacuum gauges or a set of mercury manometers.

-If your motorcycle has 6 cylinders, then you can either do the carb syncing in more than one set up or use two Carb Sync Tools (with 2 and 4 vacuum gauges) to do it simultaneously.
+If your motorcycle has 6 cylinders, like the 1978 Honda CBX 1000, then you can either do the carb syncing in more than one set up or use two Carb Sync Tools (with 2 and 4 vacuum gauges) to do it simultaneously.

 You need to connect each vacuum gauge of the carb sync tool to the vacuum ports of your carburetor/engine manifold (first vacuum gauge to the first carburetor vacuum port, second vacuum gauge to the second…..and so on) and synchronize all the carburetors.

-This type of Carb Sync tool uses mercury or a patent fluid (since mercury, being poisonous, is banned in many places) manometer to measure the vacuum.
+This type of tool uses mercury or a patent fluid (since mercury, being poisonous, is banned in many places) manometer to measure the vacuum.

-The Carb Sync Kit also consists of line restrictors, adopters of various sizes and lengths (5mm, 6 mm, etc.) to suit different motorcycle carburetors, and an easy to follow instruction manual.
+The Carb Sync Kit also consists of line restrictors, adapters of various sizes and lengths (5mm, 6 mm, etc.) to suit different motorcycle carburetors, and an easy to follow instruction manual.

 The Digi Sync is designed and made in the USA.

-This Carb Sync tool features 4 precision vacuum gauges mounted on a heavy metal base for benchtop use and each gauge has its own individual damping control and calibration control.
+This tool features 4 precision vacuum gauges mounted on a heavy metal base for benchtop use and each gauge has its own individual damping control and calibration control.

 The kit contains the items below stored in a sturdy and compact plastic box:

-This Carb Sync Kit can be used for the carb syncing of almost all the bikes with carburetors.
+This kit can be used for the carb syncing of almost all the bikes with carburetors.

-This Carb Sync tool uses manometer gauges to measure the vacuum of up to 4 carburetors simultaneously.
+This tool uses manometer gauges to measure the vacuum of up to 4 carburetors simultaneously.